 The procedure needs to be documented but it does not need to be a formal pharmacy department policy.
-Pre-determined criteria used to evaluate applicants are documented.

-- formal, documented procedure. - pre-determined criteria used to select applicants to interview and rank. - 5.2 The predetermined criteria and procedure used to evaluate applicants' qualifications is used by all involved in the evaluation and ranking of applicants.
+Predetermined criteria used to evaluate applicants are documented.

-Review of procedure and criteria.
+- formal, documented procedure. - predetermined criteria used to select applicants to interview and rank. - 5.2 The predetermined criteria and procedure used to evaluate applicants' qualifications must be used by all involved in the evaluation and ranking of applicants.

-Discussion with preceptors/RAC.
+Review of procedure and criteria Discussion with preceptors/RAC